Mr. Jun Lu, Oak Transitional Kindergarten / Kindergarten Teacher

-Ms. Hanna Forde, Laurel Kindergarten Teacher - Kindergarten Classroom
+Ms. Hanna Forde, Laurel Kindergarten / 1st Grade Teacher & Chair

 Ms. Forde has served as Community School Kindergarten Teacher now for three years.
 She was born in Sacramento, California, grew up in Folsom, California, and attended the University of California Santa Barbara for both her undergraduate and graduate schooling.
 She earned a Bachelor of Arts in Psychology and another in Sociology, and completed her teacher education program and Masters in Education at UCSB.
 She loved student-teaching, and was drawn toward the holistic approach to education found in Community School's Waldorf Education.
 Ms. Forde loves the outdoors, dance, and books, and incorporating these in rich Waldorf-inspired ways into her classroom.

 Ms. Hill is a founding teacher who has worked at Community School for Creative Education since its opening in 2011.
-A critical thinker, Ms. Hill feels confined by the ways of the traditional classroom and works to bring her passion for life to the students at Community School and inspire them to push forth into the world with empathetic hearts and critical minds in order to make positive change for our future.
-In her time at Community School, Ms. Hill has taught grades 1 to 5 and served in various other capacities on the staff, including teacher coach and leader.
-Ms. Hill has a Bachelor of Arts degree in Elementary Education and Special Education from Bellarmine University in Louisville, Kentucky.
-She received her Waldorf training from Kentahten teacher training in Louisville and has continued her training in Oakland through Transformational Teaching.
-Ms. Hill is currently working on a Masters of Arts in School Administration at California State University.
+In her time at Community School, Ms. Hill has taught grades 1 to 8 and served in various capacities on the staff, leading her to her current position as Director of Instruction.
+Ms. Hill has a Bachelor of Arts degree in Elementary Education and Special Education from Bellarmine University in Louisville, Kentucky and a Masters of Arts in School Administration from California State University, East Bay.
+She received her Waldorf training from Kentahten teacher training in Louisville, Kentucky and has continued her training in Oakland through Transformational Teaching.